noah-nuebling/mac-mouse-fix/README.md

 ---

-If you have suggestions or feature requests, send me an email or open an issue here on GitHub.
+If you have suggestions or feature requests, please send me an email or open an issue here on GitHub.
 Any feature that solves a common problem of 3rd party mouse users on macOS might be a good fit for Mac Mouse Fix.